theupdateframework/taps/tap7.md

 ```

 ### Dealing with Implementation Restrictions
-Now, suppose that the Python implementation has the following restrictions:
+Suppose, for example, that the Python implementation has the following restrictions:

 ```
 (1) metadata is encoded in DER (rather than JSON)